AlbertLei/AlbertLei.github.io/cv.md

 - 2019: Asian Meeting of the Econometric Society, Huazhong University of Science and Technology, Zhongnan University of Economics and Law

-- 2017: China Meeting of the Econometric Society (Session Chair)
+- 2017: China Meeting of the Econometric Society

 ## Supervision and mentorship

 - Undergraduate thesis:
   - Yu Liu, Hunan U, 2021

 ## Teaching

 - Lecturer at Hunan University

-  - Macroeconomics (for undergraduate students), 2022, 2021
+  - Macroeconomics (for undergraduate students), 2023, 2022, 2021
-  - Investment (for master students), 2022, 2021
+  - Investment (for master students), 2023, 2022, 2021
   - Advanced Macroeconomics (for PhD students, co-taught with others), 2022, 2021
+  - Labor Economics (for master students), 2022

 - Teaching assistant at Hong Kong University of Science and Technology
   - **Grader:** ECON5030 (Foundations of Economic Analysis), ECON5380 (Psychology and Economics), ECON5140 (Macroeconomic Analysis), ECON4334 (Money and Banking), ECON5040 (Economics of Financial Technology), ECON5330 (Information Economics)
   - **Tutorial instructor:** ECON4999J (Applied Game Theory), ECON2103 (Principles of Microeconomics), teaching evaluation available

 <!---